Residential Inspection Program

 The Environmental, Health and Safety personnel conducts a two phase monitoring program of residential inspections to promote a fire safe living environment.
 These inspections are mandated by the Maine State Fire Marshall.
 Inspections are conducted in all on- campus, College-owned student residences.

 Phase 1 – Weekly inspections of common areas are necessary to ensure that hallways, stairwells and other common areas are clear of obstructions.
 Personal items are either returned to student rooms or tagged with a warning.
 Follow up inspections confirm that items are not left in common spaces after warnings are issued.
-If items remain they are confiscated and removed to storage at Physical Plant.
+If items remain they are confiscated and removed to storage at Facility Services.
 Confiscated items can be retrieved by students by signing a claim form.
 Confiscation and storage can result in a life safety fine.

 Monitors attempt to meet with students to educate them about the hazards of cluttered egress passages whenever possible.